Four young people sitting in a field conversing

 1. Acknowledge and validate feelings — recognizing negative emotions about climate change and understanding that those feelings are normal.

-2. Use emotional coping tools — including reframing; cultivating meaning, hope and optimism; and mindfulness.
+2. Use emotional coping tools — reframing the situation to focus on solutions and practicing mindfulness.

 3. Make social connections — feeling supported and cared for by others.